-- Scheme of Administration and Delegations, which detail the functions that the Council has asked officers to carry out on its behalf, and the conditions they must comply with in doing so; - Standing Orders, which set out the rules around how committees are run and decisions are made; - Financial Regulations, setting out how the Council manages its financial affairs in accordance with good practice and statute; - Contract Standing Orders, which set out the principles and rules about contracting with other parties; - the Council's Performance Management Framework, which sets out how the Council sets its objectives, monitors and reports on its performance against those objectives and identifies areas for improvement; - Compliance with CIPFA codes of practice and the CIPFA Statement on the Role of the CFO in the Local Government Pension Scheme. - A comprehensive programme of internal audit reviews across different service areas, which provides assurance about the effectiveness of the system of internal controls and identifies areas of improvement.
+- Scheme of Administration and Delegations, which detail the functions that the Council has asked officers to carry out on its behalf, and the conditions they must comply with in doing so; - Standing Orders, which set out the rules around how committees are run and decisions are made; - Financial Regulations, setting out how the Council manages its financial affairs in accordance with good practice and statute; - Contract Standing Orders, which set out the principles and rules about contracting with other parties; - the Council's Performance Management Framework, which sets out how the Council sets its objectives, monitors and reports on its performance against those objectives and identifies areas for improvement; - Compliance with CIPFA codes of practice, including Code of Practice on Local Authority Accounting, Treasury Management in the Public Services, and with the CIPFA code of practice on Managing the risk of Fraud and Corruption, and the Statements on the role of the head of internal audit, and on the Role of the CFO in the Local Government Pension Scheme. - A comprehensive programme of internal audit reviews across different service areas, which provides assurance about the effectiveness of the system of internal controls and identifies areas of improvement.